cairo-book/cairo-book/src/ch04-01-what-is-ownership.md

 ### Destroying values - example with FeltDict

 The other way linear types can be _used_ is by being destroyed.
 Destruction must ensure that the 'resource' is now correctly released.
-In rust for example, this could be closing the access to a file, or locking a mutex.
+In Rust, for example, this could be closing the access to a file, or locking a mutex.
 In Cairo, one type that has such behaviour is `Felt252Dict`.
 For provability, dicts must be 'squashed' when they are destructed.
 This would be very easy to forget, so it is enforced by the type system and the compiler.